ceceppa/anima-doc/docs/doc/anima-node.md

 ### hide_strategy

-This method allows hiding all the nodes that are going to be animated when the animation hasn't started yet.
+This method allows hiding all the nodes that will be animated when the animation hasn't started yet.
 Let's have a look at the following gif:

 ![Hide strategy](../images/hide_strategy.gif)